JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

+- make a proof-of-concept frontend combat simulator
+    - create combat log on the backend
+    - integrate the whole combat system with backend (castables/actions, )
+    - apply statuseffect to creature
-- commit
+    - implement weapon modifiers

 - color scheme for frontend ? (dark red, black + desaturated yellow parchment)
-- make a proof-of-concept frontend combat simulator

 - fill in default WeaponTypes
 - add try-catch to all service/controller files ( #todo ask chatgpt which ones, and should i add to to higher level classes or lower) in case of bad requests
-- how do mounts work in 5e raw?
+- read how mounts work in 5e raw?
-- mounts will work like creatures that follow the players (they act in combat)
+- mounts will work like creatures attached to the creature riding them (boosting their speed?), they have a turn in combat but cannot move if somebody is riding them.
 - Mount.java (class for mounts from 5e-Equipment.json with all stats (speed, capacity...))
 - search all files for HashMaps and ArrayLists and consider converting to Maps and Lists (research best practices for Java in general and Jackson specifically)
 - shorten StatusEffects by finding common denominators (ex. can't take Actions)
 - go through all spells and make status effects if there isn't one
-- how to get the local ipv4 automatically to auto connect to backend (remove hardcoded ip from WebConfig.java and api.ts)
+- how to get the local ipv4 automatically to auto connect to backend (remove hardcoded ip from WebConfig.java and api.ts) OR move it to a config file
 - add connection error UI on fetch gamestate fail
 - do i need StatusEffectInstance.removedOnSourceLostConcentration
 - for the statuseffects you can't proc because of unknown variables or impossible implementation: print out what must happen to log (with a #needsDMaction tag or something) if StatusEffect isn't programmed in or requires player action (add special ui/notification for that)